julezfitz/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

+A pre-programmed user and profile picture is set, and tweets can be written and added.
+Posts pull from a existing database of users and avatars and display them.
+"Write a new tweet" toggles the view of the tweet input field.
+An up button is also present once users scroll down the page.
+This page has a responsive design and changes view based on device and screen width.

+###Desktop View

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This project was created to fulfill my Lighthouse Labs program requirements, and included practicing HTML, CSS, JS, jQuery and AJAX front-end skills, and Node, Express and MongoDB back-end skills.

 ## Getting Started